What’s a sample itinerary?

 Highlights of Australia’s Top End.
 The personal nature of this tour means you have the flexibility to enjoy the Top End at your own pace and focus on what interests you at given locations.
 The itinerary outlined here is an example of what can be done – we can make departure date and time suit YOU – feel free to ask for other options.

 For early risers you have the option of a morning flight over Kakadu (extra cost).
-After breakfast we tour the southern section of Kakadu including Bowali visitor centre, Nourlangie Rock, Yellow Waters, Gunlom Falls and other sites time permitting.
-At end of day we leave Kakadu and overnight in Katherine at the Ibis Styles motel.
+After breakfast we tour the southern section of Kakadu including Bowali visitor centre, Nourlangie Rock, Yellow Waters, and other sites time permitting.
+At end of day we leave Kakadu and overnight in Katherine at Knotts Crossing Resort

 Board a tour boat for a two hour cruise into Nitmiluk (Katherine Gorge).
 After lunch travel north via historic Pine Creek gold mining town and then relax at the Pine Creek Railway resort for the evening.

-Head into Litchfield National Park – waterfalls, termite mounds and rainforests – then onto Darwin arriving approx. 6pm As with all tours email us direct with any queries you have relating to the itinerary, costs, weather conditions, inclusions etc.
+Head into Litchfield National Park – waterfalls, termite mounds and rainforests – then onto Darwin for sunset.

 Rock Art & Culture Tours into the Land of the Lightning Brothers